 All in all, Forbes paying contributors is a step in the right direction, but the vague payment terms leaves something to be desired.
 For example, exactly how many articles do you need to write a month to earn a measly $500?
 I can write 2 articles for a different, much smaller publication and earn that much—no long-term commitment required.
 So if you’re going to attempt becoming a contributor, it’s writer beware.
 Get the info before you sign anything.

 Liisbeth is a feminist entrepreneurship publication, and they look for writers who can offer a perspective that’s ” journalistic, edgy, positive, [and] well-informed” about business, politics, and policy.
-They encourage feminist writers and artists from “anywhere along the gender continuum” to pitch, but they give preference to email subscribers (you can subscribe to their website for free here—scroll down to the newsletter signup).
+They encourage feminist writers and artists from “anywhere along the gender continuum” to pitch, but they give preference to email subscribers (you can subscribe to their website for free here—scroll down for the newsletter signup).

 They pay anywhere from $100 to $2000 depending on the type of work, research involved, and how long the article is.
 Their articles usually run from 500-2,000 words.
 Ensure to read several articles in the magazine (as always) before pitching, and to read their writer’s guidelines (as always) in full before pitching.

-Inc is another well-regarded business publication with various verticals, including startup, grow, lead, innovate, technology, and more.
+Inc. (not to be confused with Inked) is another well-regarded business publication with various verticals, including startup, grow, lead, innovate, technology, and more.
 A report form 2015 indicates a writer was paid .33 per word for a medium reporting article of approximately 750 words.

 To write for Inc., you’ll need to make a commitment to contribute for 6 months, and you’ll need to suggest several headlines for articles you’d like to write, plus send a manuscript for a 500-word one.
 You can read more about the process of applying to be a contributor here.
 As always, read various articles in the magazine before pitching.
 If you get an acceptance, make sure you know what you’re signing up for in terms of how many articles you have to write in relation to what you’ll be getting paid.